aws-amplify/docs/cli-toolchain/quickstart.md

 }
 ```

 In the above example we want your Lambda function to have access to run a single mutation (`createTodo`) and hence we explicitly mention `create` in the `operations` list.
+To grant access for application users to perform other actions, you can add `read`, `update` or `delete` to the `operations` list along with `create`.

 Save your changes and create a Lambda function with `amplify add function` and make sure to add access for your GraphQL API when prompted for in the `amplify add function` flow.
 The CLI would automatically configure the Lambda execution IAM role required by the Lambda function to call the GraphQL API.
 The following function will sign the request and use environment variables for the AppSync and Region that `amplify add function` created for you.